qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

-* Ensure that the symbol levels are correct (via the :guilabel:`Advanced --> Symbol levels` dialog we used earlier) before applying the style.
+* Ensure that the symbol levels are correct (via the :menuselection:`Advanced --> Symbol levels` dialog we used earlier) before applying the style.

 Once you have applied the style, take a look at its results on the map.
 As you